The creative power of human mind

 The creative intelligence

 We have already noticed how the creative function of human intelligence has transformed, over the centuries, the natural environment, clearly differentiating humanity from any other animal species.
-This big change has manifested itself in a more accentuated way in complex societies, growing dramatically in the last century in what we could define as «global technological civilization».
-Where today there are urban agglomerates populated by millions of people, once there were only woods, grasslands and rivers: these changes have required, in addition to time, the energy and the work of generations of living beings (in addition to men, we must not forget the animals used), but every particular aspect, every detail, has been elaborated and carried out by the human mind.
+This big change has manifested itself in a more accentuated way in complex societies, growing dramatically in the last century in what we could define as global technological civilization.
+Where today there are urban agglomerates populated by millions of people, once there were only woods, grasslands and rivers: these changes have required, in addition to time, the energy and work of generations of living beings (in addition to humans, we must not forget the animals used), but every particular aspect, every detail, has been elaborated and carried out by human mind.
 So the human brain is gifted with a creative faculty that can devise and process new increasingly complex combinations of substances and materials present in the natural environment, increasing the level of information of the environment itself and of human interactions.

 Not all human brains have the creative faculty at the same level, but almost all contribute in some measure to the implementation of the programs needed for the production of the designed artifacts.
 In some individuals the creative function is particularly developed, able to give form to new ideas, making new discoveries or developing new projects.
-In other individuals creativity expresses itself in an organizing form, that is, in the ability to coordinate and assign the tasks necessary to achieve an aim, and to control that they are properly performed.
+In other individuals creativity expresses itself in an organizational form, that is, in the ability to coordinate and assign the tasks necessary to achieve a goal, and to control that they are properly performed.
 Finally, in most people, creativity manifests itself as a functional ability to perform the task (work) that they themselves have decided to do or has been assigned to them.
-Not infrequently the designing, organizing and executing skills are well developed in the same person, as for example in a classical artist, but the complexity of advanced technological projects requires the collaboration of teams of individuals, able to collaborate effectively in the role assigned to each one.
+Sometimes the designing, organizing and executing skills are well developed in the same person, as for example in a classical artist, but the complexity of advanced technological projects requires the collaboration of teams of individuals, able to collaborate effectively in the role assigned to each one.

 What determines the creative function of the mind?

 According to the current scientific approach to knowledge, we should consider the inventive and creative function of the mind as the result of the activity of some particular areas of the human brain.
-Taking into account the extraordinary complexity of behaviors and manifestations that we can observe in the animal world, scientists have definitely established that each action is determined by a particular signal (or a set of signals) activated by sensorial stimuli (coming from external environment or from within the body), which act on that particular physical system consisting of the brain and the nervous system.
-For how much wonder certain behaviors can arouse in us (think, for example, on the flight of birds and their ability to orient themselves), we are still able to recognize and accept the possibility (or the certainty) that all these behaviors are due to the working of complex systems, yet similar to servomechanisms, activated by the interaction between stimuli and congenital or learned programs.
+Taking into account the extraordinary complexity of behaviors and manifestations that we can observe in the animal world, scientists have definitely established that each action is determined by a particular signal (or a set of signals) activated by sensorial stimuli (coming from external environment or from within the body), which act on that particular physical instrument consisting of the brain and the nervous system.
+No matter how much wonder certain behaviors can arouse in us (think, for example, on the flight of birds and their ability to orient themselves), we are still able to recognize and accept the possibility (or certainty) that all these behaviors are due to the working of complex systems, yet similar to servomechanisms, activated by the interaction between stimuli and congenital or learned programs.

 However, in the case of the creative function – a faculty, as we have said, exclusively human – we are dealing with something essentially different, with a higher level of information complexity.
 How can a physical system which, however complex, still remains something like a computer, conceive something new and realize it, using only its own resources?
 Evidently the human brain is not a computer, or at least it is not just a computer, since it also has the ability to develop by itself new programs.
-An alternative hypothesis, all to be verified, could be to consider the human brain as a processor of programs that are conceived and transmitted by alien forms of intelligence, not belonging to our dimension (such as the subliminal Self or the unconscious, as we have mentioned on the previous page).
+An alternative hypothesis, all to be verified, could be to consider the human brain as a processor of programs that are conceived and transmitted by alien forms of intelligence, not belonging to our dimension (such as the subliminal Self or the unconscious, as we have mentioned on previous page).

 Where are the higher functions located?

-The creative mind and the psychic tale
+The creative mind and the tales of the psyche

 The interactions between the human psyche and the physical world

-A particular creative aspect of psychic activity
+A particular creative aspect of the psyche's activity

-The role of the human brain
+The role of human brain

-While recognizing and acknowledging that brain activity is the necessary and indispensable support for every mental activity, and therefore for every psychic experience, it is important to keep in mind how the operational differences between one brain and another, and certain established facts that depend from the functioning of a particular brain, induce to hypothesize that this complex organic instrument can also have a catalytic function towards complex autonomous realities, largely alien to the physical dimension, such as the human psyche, or certain entities that seem to manifest themselves in the mediumistic phenomena.
+While recognizing and acknowledging that brain activity is the necessary and indispensable support for every mental activity, and therefore for every experience originating from the psyche, it is important to keep in mind how the operational differences between one brain and another, and certain established facts that depend from the functioning of a particular brain, induce to hypothesize that this complex organic instrument can also have a catalytic function towards complex autonomous realities, largely alien to the physical dimension, such as the human psyche, or certain entities that seem to manifest themselves in mediumistic phenomena.
 The other sections of this site are dedicated to the study of these realities.
+It is worthwhile to mention here a famous phrase by Schopenhauer, which von Hartmann quoted at the beginning of the first part of his book Philosophy of the Unconscious: «The Materialists endeavour to show that all, even mental phenomena, are physical: and rightly; only they do not see that, on the other hand, everything physical is at the same time metaphysical».

 Consciousness